 When you’ve got unwanted furniture, and you want to sell it, you can either sell it yourself or sell it back to IKEA.

 Selling it yourself will put actual cash in your pocket, but you need to go through the sales process.

-Personally, I don’t mind the whole process when I want to sell stuff on, but I know not everyone has the time.
+Personally, I don’t mind the whole process when I want to sell stuff, but I know not everyone has the time.

 With IKEA, you are going to guarantee a quicker sale, but it’s credit to spend in IKEA, rather than cold hard cash.
 Plus, it’s only for IKEA furniture rather than anything you got elsewhere.

-Another issue is that you need to take items back to store fully assembled.
-Now, I don’t know about you, but bulky bit of furniture don’t easily fit in the back of my car!
+Another issue is that you need to take items back to the store fully assembled.
+Now, I don’t know about you, but a bulky bit of furniture doesn’t easily fit in the back of my car!

 The maximum buy back refund you’ll get is 50% of the original price you paid.